-In this Houston CityPASS review, we’ll explore what the pass offers, explain how it works, and determine if the Houston CityPASS is worth it for you.
+In this Houston CityPASS review, we explore what the pass offers, explain how it works, and determine if the Houston CityPASS is worth it for you.
 Enjoy!

-Have you started planning your Houston itinerary yet?
-Even if you’re not a big into sightseeing, there are still a few attractions you’ll want to check out while you’re there!
+Have you started planning your Houston itinerary?
+Even if you don’t love sightseeing, there are still some attractions you’ll want to check out while you’re there.

-So, if you love travel AND saving money, the Houston CityPASS may be right up your alley!
-Still, it’s not a good fit for everybody.
-Keep on reading to find out if the Houston CityPASS will be worth it for you!
+So if you love travel AND saving money, consider giving this pass a try.
+Keep reading to learn if the Houston CityPASS might be worth it for you!

 The Houston CityPASS is a sightseeing pass that covers admission to five out of seven major tourist attractions in Houston.
-Three of these attractions are included on every pass, and you get to choose between two either/or options for your fourth and the fifth.
+One of these attractions is included on every pass, and you get to choose four of the other six options on the pass.

 But let’s cut right to the chase: The Houston CityPASS can save you a lot of money.
-If used to its maximum potential, this pass can save you an impressive 49% on admission fees!
-That’s more than the savings on the Seattle CityPASS, the Go Chicago Card, or the Denver CityPASS…so I guess everything IS bigger in Texas!
+When used to its maximum potential, this pass can save you an impressive 49% on admission fees!
+That’s more than the savings on the Atlanta CityPASS or the Denver CityPASS…so I guess everything IS bigger in Texas!

 The Houston CityPASS is valid for nine consecutive days once it’s used for the first time (including that day).
-This means you can feel free to take your time and spread out the fun.
+This means you can take your time and spread out the fun.

 Top Attractions Included on the Houston CityPASS

-As I mentioned, the Houston CityPASS gets you into five major tourist attractions, but there are actually seven options available – including two either/or options.
-Here are the included sites and their regular adult admission costs:
+The Houston CityPASS includes entry to five major tourist attractions, but there are actually seven options available.
+Here are the available sights and their regular adult admission costs:

 - Space Center Houston ($29.95)